amir1715/win_dockface/README.md

 # win_dockface
-An interface to autodock vina, autodock 4, mgltools 1.5.6, open babel to perform virtual screeining
+A batch interface for autodock vina, autodock 4, mgltools 1.5.6 and open babel to perform docking based virtual screeining